certinia/debug-log-analyzer/README.md

 # Apex Log Analyzer for Salesforce

-The Apex Log Analyzer if a vscode plugin for Salesforce debug log analysis.
+The Apex Log Analyzer is a Visual Studio Code extension to aid with Salesforce Apex debug log analysis.
+This extension was originally built by FinancialForce and has subsequently been shared as an open source community project.
+Salesforce and FinancialForce will make a best-faith effort to triage & moderate issues.
+This is a community project we are committed to, but that is not a guarantee of ongoing support from either organization.
+If you are interested in contributing, keep reading to get started!
+See the Visual Studio Code extension listing for more details on features and usage.

-## Getting Started
+## Getting Started as a Contributor

 ### Prerequisites